MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/3-exercise-create-virtual-machine.md

-You need to use an updated Linux version and configuration for the VM that hosts your website.
-You decide to use the Azure portal to quickly create a VM and evaluate the built-in monitoring capabilities.
+You want to update the Linux version and configuration for the VM that hosts your website, so you decide to quickly create a VM in the Azure portal and evaluate the built-in monitoring capabilities.
 In this unit, you use the Azure portal to create a Linux VM with recommended alerts and boot diagnostics enabled.

-As soon as the VM starts up, Azure automatically begins collecting basic metrics and activity logs, and you view the built-in metrics graphs, activity logs, and boot diagnostics.
+As soon as the VM starts up, Azure automatically begins collecting basic metrics and activity logs.
+You can view built-in metrics graphs, activity logs, and boot diagnostics.

 ## Create a VM